mpowerrenterprise/hungry-squirrel/README.md

 ## Acknowledgement

-This simple game is built by [Jason Bond](https://www.linkedin.com/in/jasonrtbond/), a professional game developer and AR/VR/MR Specialist.
+This simple game was built by [Jason Bond](https://www.linkedin.com/in/jasonrtbond/), a professional game developer and AR/VR/MR Specialist.
 [Gunarakulan Gunaretnam](https://www.linkedin.com/in/gunarakulangunaretnam/) (Me) played the supportive role in this project.

 ## Social Media Links